FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/accounts/transferSites/TransferSites-SSH.md

 <li>FIPS key exchange algorithms – allowed KEX algorithms for server-initiated transfers through this site in FIPS mode.
 By default, this set is populated with the KEX algorithms as defined in the <code>Ssh.FIPS.SIT.KeyExchangeAlgorithms</code> configuration option.</li>
 <li>FIPS public keys – allowed public keys for server-initiated transfers through this site in FIPS mode.
 By default, this set is populated with the public keys as defined in the <code>Ssh.FIPS.SIT.PublicKeys</code> configuration option.</li>
 </ul>
 <p>All fields are editable.
-The supported FIPS ciphers and algorithms from which you can select when adding new ones are listed in <a href="../../../c_st_fipstransfermode/r_st_required_ciphers_cipher_suites" class="MCXref xref">Advertised ciphers and cipher suites</a>.
+The supported FIPS ciphers and algorithms from which you can select when adding new ones are listed in <a href="../../../c_st_fipstransfermode/r_st_required_ciphers_cipher_suites">Advertised ciphers and cipher suites</a>.
 Note that both the sender and the recipient must use FIPS-approved ciphers and algorithms supported by {{< SecureTransport/componentshortname  >}}.
 Otherwise, the transfer will fail.</p>         </td>
       </tr>
    </tbody>
 </table>